cupy/cupy/docs/source/tips.rst

 We recommend to use other BLAS libraries such as `OpenBLAS <http://www.openblas.net/>`_.
 We empirically found that it fixes this problem.
-Please reinstall NumPy with other BLAS library.
+It is necessary to reinstall NumPy to use replaced BLAS library.
-Here is a instruction to install NumPy with OpneBLAS using `Homebrew <http://brew.sh/>`_.
+Here is an instruction to install NumPy with OpneBLAS using `Homebrew <http://brew.sh/>`_.

 ::